igoreksiz/xlam/tests.md

   - [ ] VERIFY that no macros prompt is displayed on startup.
   - [ ] VERIFY that the FNBX formula is available

-###### Excel Add-In should not install if user declines installation prompt

-  - [ ] Open Excel Add-In workbook.
-  - [ ] Accept "Enable Macros" prompt.
-  - [ ] VERIFY that a form is presented with install options.
-  - [ ] Close form.
-  - [ ] VERIFY that no more prompts are displayed.
-  - [ ] VERIFY that the finbox.io ribbon is not present.
-  - [ ] VERIFY that finboxio* components are NOT present in add-in folder.
-  - [ ] Restart excel.
-  - [ ] VERIFY that finbox.io ribbon is not present after restart.

 ###### Excel Add-In should uninstall successfully

   - [ ] Open Excel Add-In workbook.